 Resources for all stages of life are listed below.

 “Thank You!”
 Our annual Gifts for Babies in Jesus’ Name appeal has brought in over $230 and numerous baby items for Birthright of Falmouth, which provides much needed care for pregnant mothers and their babies.
-Members will deliver the gifts before the end of January.
+Members delivered the gifts in January.

 MEETINGS: Meetings are held the second Tuesday of the month at the Parish Center beginning at 8:45 am, except July and August which are held at St. Augustine Church.
 Various life issues are discussed and gathered into a monthly insert for our parish bulletin.
 Members attend off-island gatherings with other pro-life groups including Massachusetts Citizens for Life, the annual March for Life in January in Washington, DC, and the Respect Life Walk in Boston, held in October.